osmosis-labs/osmosis/x/ibc-rate-limit/README.md

 ### Outflow parameterization

-The "Outflow" side of a rate limit is protection against a bug on Osmosis OR
+The "Outflow" side of a rate limit is protection against a bug on Osmosis OR IBC.
 This has potential for much more user-frustrating issues, if set too low.
+E.g. if theres some event that causes many people to suddenly withdraw many STARS or many USDC.

+So this parameterization has to contend with being a tradeoff of withdrawal liveness in high volatility periods vs being a crucial safety rail, in event of on-Osmosis bug.

 TODO: Better fill out